-I am an Assistant Professor of International Studies at Hawaii Pacific University in Honolulu.
-I joined the faculty at HPU in 2017 and teach courses in Political Science, International Studies, and Diplomacy and Military Studies.
+I am an Assistant Professor of International Studies at Hawaiʻi Pacific University in Honolulu.
+I joined the faculty at HPU in 2017 and teach courses in Political Science, International Studies, and the MA program in Diplomacy and Military Studies.
 I serve as the chair for the International studies major and act as thesis advisor to numerous wonderful MA students.

-My research focuses on terrorism and political violence with a regional specialization in South Asia.
+My research focuses on nationalism and political violence with a regional specialization in South Asia.
 I have a regional interest in South Asia, but a broad interest in development, gender, peace studies, and religion.
 My research and teaching background helped me secure external funding from the NEH and International Center on Nonviolent Conflict.